How to make web applications support multiple browser windows

 User Experience

-Since reactant-share’s multiple instances are logic-sharing and state-sharing, when a user opens the same reactant-share application in multiple browser windows, the only instance that is actually running in full is the server app.
+Since reactant-share instances share logic and state, when a user opens the same application in multiple browser windows, only the server app runs the full application.

 The rendering-only client app will be so smooth that it will almost never freeze due to JS code, and the consistent application state will allow users to switch between multiple browser windows without any worries.